( 425 Articles )

 Frozen Pool Forensics

-Anthony Lancione checks in every Friday to dig deep on players of interest in fantasy circles.
-He walks you through the various statistical tools of Jay Arbuthnot's Frozen Pool at your disposal.
-Anthony will be taking over the Frozen Pool Forensics column and looks forward to bringing statistical analysis to the Dobber Hockey community.
+Tom Collins and Dallas Guzzwell check in every Friday to dig deep on players of interest in fantasy circles.
+They walk you through the various statistical tools of Jay Arbuthnot's Frozen Pool at your disposal.

-Russ Miller weighs in with his thoughts and analysis on the Eastern Conference each and every Tuesday.
+Russ Miller has been a DobberHockey staple since 2007.
+He weighs in with his thoughts and analysis on the Eastern Conference each and every Tuesday.

 Geek of the Week